huggingface/blog/bertin.md

 </figure>

-In addition to the tasks above, we also trained the [`beta`](https://huggingface.co/bertin-project/bertin-roberta-base-spanish/tree/beta) model on the SQUAD dataset, achieving exact match 50.96 and F1 68.74 (sequence length 128).
+In addition to the tasks above, we also fine-tuned the [`beta`](https://huggingface.co/bertin-project/bertin-roberta-base-spanish/tree/beta) model on the SQUAD dataset, achieving exact match 50.96 and F1 68.74 (sequence length 128).

 Results for PAWS-X seem surprising given the large differences in performance across models, unlike other tasks.
 We retrained all models several times and results were consistent.
 A similar problem was found for XNLI-512, where many models achieved a very poor accuracy of 0.3333 on a first run (and even a second, in the case of BSC-BNE).
 This suggests fine-tuning can be unstable for some datasets under the batch size limitations of the hardware used for fine-tuning.
 Increasing the batch size would likely help to solve the training instability, however, this was not feasible within the project schedule.
 For example, runtime for XNLI-512 was ~19h per model and increasing the batch size without reducing sequence length was not possible on a single K80 GPU.

-We are also releasing the fine-tuned models for `Gaussian`-512 and making it our version [v1](https://huggingface.co/bertin-project/bertin-roberta-base-spanish/tree/v1) default to 128 sequence length since it experimentally shows better performance on the fill-mask task, while also releasing the 512 sequence length version ([v1-512](https://huggingface.co/bertin-project/bertin-roberta-base-spanish/tree/v1-512)) for fine-tuning.
+We are also releasing the fine-tuned models for `Gaussian`-512 and making our version [v1](https://huggingface.co/bertin-project/bertin-roberta-base-spanish/tree/v1) default to 128 sequence length since it experimentally showed better performance on the fill-mask task, while also releasing the 512 sequence length version ([v1-512](https://huggingface.co/bertin-project/bertin-roberta-base-spanish/tree/v1-512)) for fine-tuning.

 - POS: [`bertin-project/bertin-base-pos-conll2002-es`](https://huggingface.co/bertin-project/bertin-base-pos-conll2002-es/)
 - NER: [`bertin-project/bertin-base-ner-conll2002-es`](https://huggingface.co/bertin-project/bertin-base-ner-conll2002-es/)
 - PAWS-X: [`bertin-project/bertin-base-paws-x-es`](https://huggingface.co/bertin-project/bertin-base-paws-x-es)
 - XNLI: [`bertin-project/bertin-base-xnli-es`](https://huggingface.co/bertin-project/bertin-base-xnli-es)

-## Analysis
+## Discusion

 The performance of our BERTIN models has been, in general, very good.
 Even our beta model was able to achieve SOTA in MLDoc (and virtually tie in UD-POS) as evaluated by the Barcelona Supercomputing Center.
 In the main masked-language task our models reach values between 0.65 and 0.69, which foretells good results for downstream tasks.